Best Oxalic Acid Vaporizers

 This does depend on how big your bee colony is.
 In larger colonies, look for a bigger number whereas in smaller colonies you should be more cautious.
 Experts usually say that if there are more than 60 to 190 mites, then it’s time to vaporize.

-Larger colonies have a better chance at surviving since they can still function while missing some bees.
+Larger colonies have a better chance of surviving since they can still function while missing some bees.
 If you have smaller colonies, perhaps a newly released package or nuc, pay close attention.
 Regular inspections are key to keeping your colony safe.

 When Is the Best Time to Use an Oxalic Acid Vaporizer?